Hlight/cli-random-student/README.md

 ## How it works

 Script keeps track of history using the `random-student.log` file.
 Once all students have been called the history is cleared and the process starts over.

+When testing the various options it is recommended to configure a test log file so as not to disrupt the order of actual in class calls.
+The following command `--logFile='./test.log'` will set a custom test log file for these purposes.

 ## Defaults